pabloblancog/pabloblancog.github.io/_posts/2020-9-18-swiftUI_login.md

 published: true
 ---

-## Goal

-Build a login screen using `SwiftUI` with the next requirements:
+In this article, we will build a login screen using `SwiftUI` with the next requirements:
 - Proposed layout
 - Field validation: User & password textfields need to be filled and the toogle for Accept Terms and Conditions enabled
 - If enabled, the button will display a message when pressed.